TcPirate1/FF_collection_GUI/AvaloniaGUI/README.md

 ## TODO

+[x] Fixed download error by running the install script myself so that it wouldn't face permission errors.
+This doesn't fix that the settings does not use the specified path.

-[] Changing file path does not stop the extension trying to download dotnet.
-Find out how to prevent this.
+[] C# dev kit does not detect the installed .NET sdk on Manjaro machine.
+Trying to find solution to this.

 [] Cancel button functionality.

 [] Connect to MongoDB (Installed required nuget packages).

 [] Read, Add, Edit, Delete (in this order).

 ## Pages